 What is the accommodation and food like on the track?

 The accommodation on the track will be tents on purpose-built tent sites.
 We will be camped near accommodation huts.
-These huts are used by self-guided trekkers.
-Over the years, the Tasmanian Parks and Wildlife Service have been upgrading many of the huts to be able to sleep more and provide better facilities.
-Even though we are camping in tents, we will still be able to use the hut during our stay to prepare meals and relax as required.
-All of the huts have heating.
+These huts are used by self-guided walkers.
+Over the years, the Tasmanian Parks and Wildlife Service has been upgrading many huts to sleep more and provide better facilities.
+Even though we are camping, we will still be able to use the toilet facilities and the huts in case of an emergency or dangerous weather conditions.
 Only one tent per team of two needs to be carried.
 If the team numbers are odd, we will work around that by using a one-person tent.

-The food during the trek will be pre-prepared ration packs.
-The ration packs are designed to provide enough nutrition and have been designed by some of Australia leading outdoor nutrition companies such as Campers Pantry and On Track Meals and have been constructed to be light and compact.
-They will be a mixture of dehydrated meals and real food meals as well as trail and energy snacks.
-We will organise a food drop a Pelion Hut which will be limited to 30kg, so this will also assist in reducing your overall pack weight.
+The food during the adventure will be pre-prepared ration packs.
+The ration packs are designed to provide enough nutrition and have been designed by some of Australia, and New Zealand's leading outdoor nutrition companies, such as Back Country Cuisine and On Track Meals and have been constructed to be light and compact.
+They will be a mixture of dehydrated meals and real food meals, as well as trail and energy snacks.
+We will organise a food drop at Pelion Hut, which will be limited to 30kg, so this will also assist in reducing your overall pack weight.
 Most of the food will need to be cooked on a portable stove, but obviously, foods like chocolate bars, muesli bars and lollies can just be carried throughout the day to snack on during rest breaks.
 You will only need to carry one stove per team of two, but if the team numbers are odd, the odd person will team up with the guides for the meal preparations.

 Why use Peak Potential Adventures?

-Our guides and the way we run our treks are second to none.
-You will only get very experienced guides on our treks that you can trust.
-We pride ourselves on ensuring that everyone has a positive, rewarding and safe experience.
-We leave nothing to chance in our preparation and are always thinking about our client's safety and enjoyment during the trek.
+Our guides and the way we run our adventures are second to none.
+You will only get very experienced guides on our adventures that you can trust.
+We pride ourselves on ensuring everyone has a positive, rewarding, safe experience.
+We leave nothing to chance in our preparation and always consider our client's safety and enjoyment during the adventure.

 The buddy system

-For a wilderness trek like this, we aim to set up a team of two buddy system.
-This will allow equipment to be shared to reduce weight and to also assist each other in both the night and morning routines.
-We will help with establishing an efficient buddy routine during the trek.
-As trek buddies, you will also look after each other and share the workload as required.
+We aim to set up a team of two 'buddy system' for a wilderness adventure like this.
+This will allow equipment to be shared to reduce weight and assist each other in the night and morning routines.
+We will help with establishing an efficient buddy routine during the adventure.
+As adventure buddies, you will also look after each other and share the workload as required.

-How many people could be on this trek?
+How many people could be on this adventure?

-This trek is limited to a maximum of 12 people on a 1 guide per 4 clients ratio.
+This adventure is limited to a maximum of 10 clients on a 1 guide per 4 clients ratio.